kevinchannon/cppstart/README.md

 |-- conanfile.txt           <--- This pulls in third-party dependencies via Conan.
 It's used
 |                                by the "init" scripts.
 You can add new dependencies to it, as
 |                                your project develops and you need more third-party libs
-|-- /examples               <--- Help your users with some working examples of how your code works
+|-- /examples               <--- Help your users with some working examples of how your code
+|                                works.
+If you created an APP project, then this directory
+|                                won't be here.
+You will run your project via src/main.cpp
+|                                instead.
 |   |-- CMakeLists.txt
 |  `-- main.cpp
 |-- /include                <--- The header files go in here.